-We are unable to conclude that none of the Conflict Minerals that are necessary to the functionality or production of our products originated in the Covered Countries and unable to conclude that they have not come from recycled or scrap sources because of the incomplete information received from our supply chain in response to our reasonable country of origin inquiry.
+Based on our reasonable country of origin inquiry, we are unable to conclude that we have no reason to believe that none of the Conflict Minerals that are necessary to the functionality or production of our products originated in the Covered Countries and unable to conclude that they have not come from recycled or scrap sources because of the incomplete information received from our supply chain in response to our reasonable country of origin inquiry.
 As a result, we conducted due diligence on the source and chain of custody of those minerals.